An Analysis of the Impact of Gold Open Access Publications in Computer Science: Introduction

 The paper proceeds as follows.
 In the next section, we provide a brief history of the emergence of Open Access publications in CS.
 In section \ref{sec:metrics}, we review the main metrics used to quantify research impact.
 Section \ref{sec:data} provides details on the dataset used in our analysis.
 Section \ref{sec:OverallTrends} presents the overall trends evident in the dataset, and section \ref{sec:impact} discusses what can be learned about differences in citation impact from the data.
-The paper finishes with a summary and some conclusions in section \ref{sec:conc}.
+The paper finishes with some recommendations for robust citation metrics in section \ref{sec:recs} and a summary and some conclusions in section \ref{sec:conc}.